blackhole89/notekit/README.md

 * Files are saved automatically when the window is closed, or when a different file is opened.
 * The document formatting is mostly based on standard `GtkSourceView` language and style files.
 If you want to change colours or syntax highlighting rules, you can edit them in the `sourceview/` subfolder.
 * The program loads a custom Gtk+ stylesheet found in `data/stylesheet.css`.
 Clear it if parts of the UI look wonky.
+* When copypasting text into other applications, drawings will be automatically converted into data URL PNGs.

 ## Project status
 Late alpha.
 Creating and editing notes and drawing works well enough, but many basic quality-of-life features (such as resizing/moving drawings) are still missing.